Islandora-Devops/isle-dc/docs/MVP1_README.md

   * Click Edit within the first line below (most likely red)
   * Change `Solr host` to `solr` and click save at bottom.

+## TO DO - Test if Solr is indexing?
+What is content / search setup aka block?
+(MVP 2?)

 ---

 ## Previous Instructions for docker-compose.yml